mpdavis/ncdc-web/README.md

 NCDC Web Box
 ============

 This is a web application written for the 2013 Iowa State National Cyber Defense Competition.
 It is purposefully written to be vulnerable to a number of attacks.
+This particular branch contains modifications to make it CDC ready, this is the code that was used for Team 4 (Team Creeper) in the 2013 NCDC.

 It goes without saying that this should never make it's way into any sort of production environment.